Westport DCF Lawyer

 A proactive DCF lawyer will expose flaws in false allegations, work to prevent intrusive questioning that can invade your family’s privacy rights, and aim to get your Westport, Connecticut DCF investigation closed as quickly as possible.

-DCF Investigation Process
+What Does the DCF Investigation Process Entail?

 Westport DCF investigators often receive reports of neglect or abuse from a hotline set up to make it easy for individuals to report suspicions anonymously.
 When a valid referral is made, DCF investigators must respond to the home in a very short period of time—usually within one or two days.